 Thus, from an idea, we move to invention and then finally, to a patentable invention.

 - You can own that invention alone for as long as 20 years,

 - You can use your patent to build a business,

 - You can completely sell it to others to earn money.

-You May also be interested in Reading: Features of ROC Software
+You May also be interested in Reading: Features of CLM Software

 Patent Registration Method